nikomatsakis/babysteps/source/_posts/2015-12-18-rayon-data-parallelism-in-rust.markdown

   in my early designs to try to find alternate traits to express the idea of data that was threadsafe but also contained stack references.
 Thankfully Joshua had the insight that simply removing the `'static` bound would make this all much smoother!
-(Score one for the RFC process and open source.)

 ### Appendix: Implementing sequential fallback without code duplication